-- 6.10.14.
-Where any parcel, or part of a parcel, adjacent to a provincial highway is used for outdoor storage of goods, machinery, vehicles, buildings, or waste materials, the Development Authority shall require screening by buildings, fences, hedges, trees, berming, or other landscaping features to their satisfaction. - 6.10.15.
-The Development Authority may prescribe, or approve, screening for uses which involve the outdoor storage of goods, machinery, vehicles, building materials, waste materials, and other similar goods or materials. - 6.10.16.
+- 6.9.15.
+Where any parcel, or part of a parcel, adjacent to a provincial highway is used for outdoor storage of goods, machinery, vehicles, buildings, or waste materials, the Development Authority may require screening by buildings, fences, hedges, trees, berming, or other landscaping features to their satisfaction. - 6.9.16.
+The Development Authority may prescribe, or approve, screening for uses which involve the outdoor storage of goods, machinery, vehicles, building materials, waste materials, and other similar goods or materials. - 6.9.17.
 For commercial, industrial, and institutional uses, fencing shall only be utilized for the visual screening of outside storage, waste/garbage, equipment, product, vehicles or for security purposes if in the side or rear yards of the principal building.
-The Development Authority may allow decorative fencing in the front yard of a principal building if it is in compliance with subsection 6.10.19 below. - 6.10.17.
-The location, type, height, or size of visual screening that may be required shall be at the discretion of the Development Authority. - 6.10.18.
-The location, length, thickness, and height of screening shall be in accordance with the approved Landscaping Plan or the approved development permit. - 6.10.19.
-Screening shall be maintained to mitigate visual impact from the ground to a maximum height of 2.0 m (6.6 ft). - 6.10.20.
-Regardless of subsection 6.10.19 above, the Development Authority may in their discretion require screening greater than 2.0 m (6.6 ft) in height to mitigate the visual impact of the development.
+The Development Authority may allow decorative fencing in the front yard of a principal building if it is in compliance with subsection 6.9.19 below. - 6.9.18.
+The location, type, height, or size of visual screening that may be required shall be at the discretion of the Development Authority. - 6.9.19.
+The location, length, thickness, and height of screening shall be in accordance with the approved landscaping plan or the approved development permit. - 6.9.20.
+Screening shall be maintained to mitigate visual impact from the ground to a maximum height of 2.0 m (6.6 ft). - 6.9.21.
+Regardless of subsection 6.9.19 above, the Development Authority may in their discretion require screening greater than 2.0 m (6.6 ft) in height to mitigate the visual impact of the development.

-6.11 Historical and Archaeological Sites
+6.10 Historical and Archaeological Sites

-6.11.1.
+6.10.1.
 Historical sites, or archaeological sites, identified pursuant to the Alberta Historical Resources Act shall be protected in accordance with guidelines established by the province, and the policies within the County's MDP.

-6.12 Lands Not Suitable for Development
+6.11 Lands Not Suitable for Development

-- 6.12.1.
+- 6.11.1.
 Unless unique site requirements determine otherwise or considerable measures have been taken in the building or site design to address concerns, the Development Authority should not approve development permit applications where the proposed development would be: - a. on steep slopes (in excess of 15 degrees); - b. on unstable slopes or lands characterized by soil instability; - c. on lands exhibiting evidence of poor drainage or flooding, or being located in an identified floodplain; - d. on lands containing important wildlife habitat; - e. on lands containing unique endangered flora; or - f. on lands adjacent to or within delineated wetlands.

-6.13 Lot Grading and Site Drainage
+6.12 Lot Grading and Site Drainage

-6.13.1.
+6.12.1.
 Lot grading and site drainage shall be in accordance with the County's Surface Drainage Bylaw.